charlie-bloor/vf/README.md

 1. SignalR: however, it's an example of a reason we might want to call repository methods indirectly via services that additionally make SignalR callbacks.
 1. Versioning support
 1. Automated end-to-end acceptance tests
+1. Error handling for when we already have an artist/title (affects additions and updates).